damjan911/BookStoreApp/README.md

 ## BookStoreApp.DataAccess

 DataAccess plays a major rule and it is a crucial component for interacting with databases or other data sources.
 Data access refers to the process of retrieving, manipulating, and persisting data from various sources, such as databases, external services, or file systems.
-Also on this Class Library we have a Repositories which contain all CRUD Operations that we need to manipulate with our Database.
+Also we have a Repositories which contain all CRUD Operations that we need to manipulate with our Database.

 ## BookStoreApp.DTOs